pastleo/JT2htmlJS/README.md

   });
   ```

+### About options

- 3. JT2html function has at most 5 parameters, the following is how they can be used. (also default setting which does the same thing as `Req();` )
+JT2html function has at most 5 parameters, the following is how they can be used. (also default setting which does the same thing as `JT2html(data.feed.entry);` )
   ```
   JT2html(

-    // 1st parameter is the entry array in google sheet json (json.feed.entry) data.feed.entry,
+    // 1st parameter is the entry array in google sheet json (json.feed.entry)
+    // only this one is required.
+    data.feed.entry,

     // 2nd parameter is a callback the generation is complete,its first parameter will receive the generated HTML